 He lunched with Hitler and Mussolini in wartime, but was awarded postwar medals by Truman and Stalin.
 He met his future wife at the wedding of his cousin, the young Queen Elizabeth, but tended chickens and vegetables as a farmer in England during lean years in exile.
 He survived to see his beloved Romania emerge from a half-century of Soviet domination, only to be banned by a jittery postcommunist government alarmed by the former monarch's popularity.

-Ninety-four-year-old King Michael of Romania is a study in contrast.
+King Michael of Romania, who died on December 5 aged 96, was a study in contrast.

-The oldest surviving World War II-era head of state and for decades the patriarch of a waning monarchy, he has spent most of his twilight years not in any of a choice of Romanian royal palaces but in a small house overlooking Lake Leman, in the Swiss countryside.
+As the oldest surviving World War II-era head of state and for decades the patriarch of a waning monarchy, he spent most of his twilight years not in any of a choice of Romanian royal palaces but in a small house overlooking Lake Leman, in the Swiss countryside.

-But this month, with serious health issues mounting, Michael announced his retirement from public life, with duties to be carried out by his eldest daughter, Princess Margareta.
-He is said to be suffering from chronic leukemia and epidermoid carcinoma.
+In March 2016, Michael announced his retirement from public life, with duties to be carried out by his eldest daughter, Princess Margareta.
+At the time, he was said to be suffering from chronic leukemia and epidermoid carcinoma.

-His departure draws the curtains on a unique window on the 20th century.
+His death now draws the curtains on a unique window on the 20th century.

 Years ago, during an interview in his Swiss home, the king's eyes lit up as he talked about confronting Romania's feared fascist dictator, Ion Antonescu, in August 1944.
 Momentum in World War II had shifted dramatically and the then-21-year-old ceremonial head of state ordered the arrest of Antonescu -- a fierce soldier whom Nazi Germany's Adolf Hitler had come to respect -- after Antonescu refused to break his alliance with the Axis powers.